 Davoceticept is based on a variant CD80 extracellular domain, engineered by directed evolution to bind PD-L1 as well as CD28 and CTLA-4.
 Localized to the tumor by high-affinity binding to PD-L1, davoceticept activates T cells by clustering and agonism of CD28 only in the presence of PD-L1.
 Additionally, davoceticept binds CTLA-4 expressed on T cells and blocks CTLA4-CD80/CD86 interactions, further potentiating T cell activity.

-In addition to NEON-1, we are currently enrolling patients in NEON-2, a Phase 1 study of davoceticept in combination with KEYTRUDA® (pembrolizumab) in patients with advanced malignancies.
+NEON-2, a Phase 1 study of davoceticept in combination with KEYTRUDA® (pembrolizumab) in patients with advanced malignancies.
 A collaboration and supply agreement with Merck to evaluate the safety and efficacy of davoceticept in combination with KEYTRUDA® (pembrolizumab) was announced in June 2021.
 For more information on our ongoing clinical trials please refer to the clinical trials portion of our website.

 For additional information please refer to our corporate filings, corporate presentation, and scientific publications.